 3. Image Optimization

-I won’t go into too much detail about this here because we already cover this in great detail in another article; see Optimize Your Images For Better Performance.
+I won’t go into too much detail about this here because we already cover this in great detail in the Help Center; see Manage and Maintain Images).

 The short version is that when comes to the total page weight, images are quite often the single biggest contributor.
 There are plenty of ways to optimize images, including increasing their compression to reduce each image’s size and reducing the number of images / HTTP requests on a page.